 - Capacity: 750 SCFH

 - Pipe Size: 1” NPT inlet and outlet

-If you are not at sea level, call your local Itron Gas Meters and Regulators Distributor, and they will assist you in sizing a regulator for your applications.
+If you are not at sea level, call your local gas regulators distributor, and they will assist you in sizing a regulator for your applications.
 Or, we are happy to assist you.